EuropAce aircon HC error code

 Send these to us

-HC error code, a clear display photo, EuropAce model stickers, affected rooms, reset result, trip timing and outdoor-unit behaviour, and exact model so the source can be cross-checked
+HC error code, a clear display photo, EuropAce model stickers, affected rooms, operating state when the code appeared, trip timing and outdoor-unit behaviour, and exact model so the source can be cross-checked

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.